WordleHelp Logo

 4. Elimination Power

-The best starting words eliminate the maximum number of possible answers, regardless of the result.
+The best starting words test common letters that appear in many possible words, maximizing the information gained regardless of the result.

 The Top 10 Starting Words (Ranked by Effectiveness)

-Why it's #1: Contains four vowels (A, I, E, U), testing the most statistically likely letters in any English word.
+Why it's effective: Contains four vowels (A, I, E, U), testing multiple vowel positions that appear in most English words.

 Follow-up strategy: After ADIEU, use a consonant-heavy word like FRONT or CLOTH to test remaining common consonants.

-Why it works: Perfect balance of common vowels (A, E) and high-frequency consonants (S, L, T).
+Why it works: Excellent balance of common vowels (A, E) and high-frequency consonants (S, L, T).

 Strategic advantage: SLATE tests both beginning (S) and ending (E) position patterns common in English.

-Why it's powerful: Combines the most frequent consonants (C, R, N) with strategic vowel placement.
+Why it's powerful: Combines frequently-used consonants (C, R, N) with strategic vowel placement.

 The vowel maximizer: Like ADIEU, tests four vowels but in different positions.